RedHatEMEA/free-red-hat-learning/README.md

-# Free Red Hat Education
+# Free Red Hat Learning
 A collection of free of charge learning resources from Red Hat

 Red Hat Learning Community